Noise Monitoring

 Analog mems microphone

-Microphone Class vs Noise Monitor Class?
+What is the difference between Microphone Class and Noise Monitor Class?

 Henceforth, a noise monitor will be considered to satisfy IEC 61672-1 as the entire device, and as a sound level meter with a microphone.